mongodb/specifications/source/bson-binary-vector/bson-binary-vector.md

 End Function
 ```

-This pseudococde is suggestive.
-If a driver chooses to implement a Vector type (or numerous) they MAY decide that
+Note: If a driver chooses to implement a `Vector` type (or numerous) like that suggested in the Data Structure
-from_vector that has a single argument, a Vector.
+subsection below, they MAY decide that `from_vector` that has a single argument, a Vector.

 ### Decoding